surniaulula/wpsso/readme.txt

 **Version 8.0.0 (2020/08/11)**

 Google has updated their Rich Results requirements and now prefers 1:1, 4:3, and 16:9 images for all Schema types, not just the Schema Article type for AMP webpages.
-The "Schema" and "Schema Article" image sizes have been removed and replaced by new Schema 1:1, 4:3, and 16:9 image sizes.
+The "Schema" and "Schema Article" image sizes have been removed and replaced by new Schema 1:1, 4:3, and 16:9 image sizes (minimum dimensions are 1200x1200px, 1200x900px, and 1200x675px).

 The [WP eCommerce](https://wordpress.org/plugins/wp-e-commerce/) plugin is no longer supported (last update in January 2019) and the WPSSO Core Premium integration module for WP eCommerce has been removed.